Why you should use your CPF to pay for your housing loan

 1. The larger the amount funded by CPF, the lesser the cash proceeds you will receive when you sell your property

-What is CPF Accrued interest?
+What is CPF accrued interest?

 1. The dollar amount that you have withdrawn from CPF to fund your housing